MarkelCA/aws-web-deploy/README.md

 # aws-web-deploy
-Batteries included template to deploy web servers in AWS.
+Batteries-included template to deploy web servers on AWS.
 Leverages Terraform and Ansible to provision and configure the infrastructure.
-Deploys an Nginx web server in EC2, also configuring the DNS server with Route53, SSH key access and HTTPS.
+Deploys an Nginx web server on EC2, also configuring the DNS server with Route53, SSH key access, and HTTPS.

 ## Dependencies
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)